NgoMing/CloudAssignment/MainProject/README.md

 ```

 ##### Create Materialized view
-CREATE MATERIALIZED VIEW course_rate AS
+CREATE MATERIALIZED VIEW student_price AS
-  SELECT course_name, average_rate FROM course
+  SELECT student_name, course_name, price FROM sales_join_price
-  WHERE course_name IS NOT NULL AND average_rate IS NOT NULL
+  WHERE student_name IS NOT NULL AND course_name IS NOT NULL AND price IS NOT NULL
-  PRIMARY KEY (course_name,average_rate)
+  PRIMARY KEY (student_name,course_name,price)
-  WITH CLUSTERING ORDER BY (average_rate DESC);
+  WITH CLUSTERING ORDER BY (price DESC);

 ### Build